WalkerMillgress/WalkersLearningTracker/README.md

 | :ballot_box_with_check: | March 2022          | Learn Javascript                           | Codecademy                             |
 ___
 ## Some other stuff I do that I wouldn't usually push into GitHub
-*(If the status symbol is a checkmark, you can click it for a download!)*
+*(If the status symbol is a checkmark, you can click it for a link to that project's page!)*

 | Name               | Engine | Time     | Description                                                                          | Status                                                            |
 | ------------------ | ------ | -------- | ------------------------------------------------------------------------------------ | ----------------------------------------------------------------- |